 During the first five years as a consultant, Mr Patel concentrated on major head and neck cancer surgery including post-ablative reconstructive procedures, rebuilding facial anatomy, and the functions of voice and swallowing.
 Around the time of the millennium strategic health care changes resulted in such cases being concentrated at the Charing Cross side of Imperial College and Mr Patel began to develop his rhinology practice.
 Mr Patel now is one of the leading rhinology surgeons in the UK with particular expertise in nasal surgery (rhinoplasty) for airway and aesthetic indications (nasal blockage, birth defects and posttraumatic nasal deformities).
 Mr Patel receives referrals from GPs, consultants in ENT, plastics and maxillofacial surgery.

 Mr Patel was one of the first surgeons in the UK to adopt balloon sinuplasty technology, a new microinvasive technique to manage sinusitis particularly of the frontal sinus.

 Mr Patel has developed excellent working relations with allied specialists and experts, creating a network of talented individuals available for second opinions and often for joint consultations.
 In addition to his clinical work, Mr Patel lectures on all aspects of nasal surgery and is often invited to give lectures at UK and international meetings.
-In addition to this, Mr Patel runs a quarterly rhinoplasty forum.
-This is an academic meeting attended by surgeons from all disciplines with an interest in rhinoplasty.
-At this meeting, lectures are given by experts in the field, latest research in the field of rhinoplasty are presented and discussed, departmental research projects are evaluated, and recent cases are discussed and critically appraised by the attendees.
-This is the only forum of its kind in the United Kingdom.
+Mr Patel was the first president of the British Society of Rhinoplasty Surgeons.
+This was a society created between the ENT, plastic and maxillofacial surgeons with an interest in rhinoplasty surgery and the first of its kind in the united kingdom.